Romelu Lukaku: 2020–21: Serie A champion

 On 21 October 2020, Lukaku scored a brace in a 2–2 draw against Borussia Mönchengladbach in the first match of the 2020–21 UEFA Champions League.
-On 1 December, he scored another brace against Borussia Mönchengladbach to secure a 3–2 away win.
-However, Inter drew their last match against Shakhtar Donetsk, to finish last in their group and to be eliminated from all European competitions.
+On 1 December, he scored another brace against Mönchengladbach to secure a 3–2 away win.
+However, Inter drew their last match against Shakhtar Donetsk, to finish last in their group, and were eliminated from all European competitions.

-On 3 January 2021, Lukaku scored a goal in a 6–2 win over Crotone, to reach his 50th goal across all competitions in only 70 matches, breaking the previous record of Ronaldo who scored 50 goals in 77 matches.
+On 3 January 2021, Lukaku scored in a 6–2 win over Crotone, to reach his 50th goal across all competitions in only 70 matches, breaking the previous record of Ronaldo who scored fifty goals in 77 matches.
 On 26 January, Lukaku was involved in a confrontation with former Manchester United teammate Zlatan Ibrahimović in Inter's Coppa Italia quarter-final match against Milan.
-Following a foul committed by Lukaku late in the first half, he and Ibrahimović could be heard exchanging insults as the pair clashed heads and had to be restrained by their respective teammates.
+Following a foul committed by Lukaku late in the first half, he and Ibrahimović could be heard exchanging insults as the pair clashed heads, and had to be restrained by their respective teammates.
 Both players were booked as their arguments continued into the tunnel at half-time.
 Ibrahimović would be sent off during the second half following a second yellow for a foul on Aleksandar Kolarov, as Inter went on to record a 2–1 victory.

-On 14 February, he scored a brace and got an assist against Lazio in a 3–1 victory, bringing his Serie A tally to 16 goals for the season and equalling Cristiano Ronaldo as the league's top scorer.
+On 14 February, he scored a brace and got an assist against Lazio in a 3–1 victory, bringing his Serie A tally to 16 goals for the season, and equalling Cristiano Ronaldo as the league's top scorer.
 Lukaku's second goal was also the 300th of his professional career.
 Inter won the 2020–21 Serie A for the first time since the 2009–10 season.
-Lukaku finished the season 2020–21 with 24 league goals, 11 assists.
-Making him the highest scorer on the title-winning team and the second highest-scorer in the league, behind Ronaldo.
+Lukaku finished the season 2020–21 with 24 league goals, eleven assists - making him the top scorer on the title-winning team and the second top-scorer in the league, behind Ronaldo.